RaghulRavikumar/sciprog_21/Practical 6/README.md

 ## matmult.c

-- C program that consist of matrix multiplication function only
+- C program that consist of matrix multiplication function only.